Plus HST

 The average age group is 25-40 however we can have younger or older people joining the tour.
 As we are small groups only, everyone gets along together very well.

-How difficult are the hiking/snowshoeing trails?
+How difficult are the hiking trails?

 All our tours are designed for beginners.
-You can take your time hiking/snowshoeing the trails.
+You can take your time hiking the trails.
 Some terrains might be little rugged, so bring hiking shoes.
 The trip might not be suitable for person with knee injuries due to rocky terrains.

 Do I need any special shoes?